Max5254/onshape4frc.com/_pages/cad-library.md

                 a community created library and you can see its latest updates in the <a target="_blank" href="https://www.chiefdelphi.com/t/mkcad-2020-season-updates/367821">ChiefDelphi Thread.</a></p>

-            <p>The easiest way to use this library is to subscribe to the MKCad App, which is available on the <a href="https://appstore.onshape.com/apps/Manufacturers%20Models/2ZT7X5D646R3LM3ZND7LGBTYRVM4SVH6CDDGM6I=/description" target="_blank" rel="noopener noreferrer">Onshape App Store.</a> Simply click "Subscribe" on this page and follow the prompts.</p>
+            <p>The easiest way to use this library is to subscribe to the MKCad App, which is available on the
+                <a href="https://appstore.onshape.com/apps/Manufacturers%20Models/2ZT7X5D646R3LM3ZND7LGBTYRVM4SVH6CDDGM6I=/description" target="_blank" rel="noopener noreferrer">Onshape App Store</a>.
+                Simply click <code>Subscribe</code> on this page and follow the prompts.</p>

             <p>Once you have subscribed to the app, it will be available in your assemblies on the right side of your screen:</p>